oliora/ppconsul/status.md

 ### kv

 Getting, putting, deleting of values and getting of keys operation supported.
-CAS, flags, consistency modes, ACL and blocking queries ([1](#blocking-queries-note)) are supported.
+CAS, flags, consistency modes, ACL and blocking queries <sup>[1](#Blocking-Queries-Note "Blocking Queries Note")</sup> are supported.
 The only thing NOT supported at the moment is acquire/release locks.

 It's only possible to work with values as strings, but there is a plan to add typed interface, something like `get<int>(key)`, `put(some_double)` etc.